The magnetar model's energy crisis for a prolific repeating fast radio burst source

-In response to alerts from the Virtual Observatory Event (VOEvent) Service of the Canadian Hydrogen Intensity Mapping Experiment Fast Radio Burst project (CHIME/FRB VOEvent)\cite{abbott2025}, we conducted extensive L-band (1-1.5 GHz) observations of the hyper-active repeating FRB 20240114A using the Five-hundred-meter Aperture Spherical radio Telescope (FAST).
-Our observations spanned from 28 January 2024 to 29 August 2024 (UT), accumulating a total exposure time of 33.86 hours.
+In response to alerts from the Virtual Observatory Event (VOEvent) Service of the Canadian Hydrogen Intensity Mapping Experiment Fast Radio Burst project (CHIME/FRB VOEvent)\cite{abbott2024}, we conducted extensive L-band (1-1.5 GHz) observations of the hyper-active repeating FRB 20240114A using the Five-hundred-meter Aperture Spherical radio Telescope (FAST)\cite{nan2011, li2018}.

-During the 214-day observation campaign, we detected a total of 11,553 independent bursts above the 0.026~Jy~ms ($\sim$12$\sigma$) fluence detection threshold of FAST.
-The daily observations and the burst statistics are illustrated in Fig.\ref{fig1}.
-Panel A shows the observation sessions and cumulative burst counts, while Panel C displays the average burst rates on each day.
-The source exhibited continuous activity throughout the observation campaign, demonstrating a variable burst rate ranging from 4 hr$^{-1}$ to 729 hr$^{-1}$ and a mean rate of 249 hr$^{-1}$.
-Notably, during six observing sessions, the burst rate exceeded 542 hr$^{-1}$, surpassing the highest previously reported rate for FRB 20201124A\cite{zhang2022}.
-These observations confirm FRB 20240114A as an exceptionally hyper-active and long-lived repeating source.
-The burst rate demonstrated two distinct episodes, with a peak of 729 hr$^{-1}$ on 12 March, followed by a secondary peak of 416 hr$^{-1}$ on 28 July 2024 (UT).
+A total exposure time of 33.86 hours were spent between 28 January 2024 and 29 August 2024 (UT), resulting in 11,553 robustly-detected bursts, more than all published bursts from all known FRBs\footnote{see Refs.~\cite{xu2023, fang2025}, \url{https://blinkverse.zero2x.org/} and \url{https://www.wis-tns.org/}}, above the 0.026~Jy~ms ($\sim$12$\sigma$) fluence threshold.
+The observation dates, session length (between 0.3 and 4 hrs), bursts counts and bursts rates are illustrated in Fig.\ref{fig1}.
+The source displayed persistent activity throughout the campaign, with a variable burst rate spanning from 4 hr$^{-1}$ to 729 hr$^{-1}$.
+The burst rate demonstrated two distinct episodes, with a primary peak on 12 March (UT) and a secondary peak on 28 July 2024 (UT).
 The temporal patterns are visualized in the energy-epoch kernel density estimation (KDE) color map (Fig.~\ref{fig1}B).
+During six observation sessions, the burst rate surpassed the previously reported maximum of 542 hr$^{-1}$ from FRB 20201124A \cite{zhang2022}.
+These observations confirm FRB 20240114A as an exceptionally active FRB.